The Potential Role of a Hydrogen Network in Europe: Experimental Procedures

 The time series and potentials of variable renewable \textbf{energy supply} (wind, solar, hydro, ambient heat) are computed from historical weather data (ERA5 \cite{ecmwf} and SARAH-2 \cite{SARAH}).
 Potentials for wind and solar generation take various land eligibility constraints into account, e.g.~suitable land types and exclusion zones around populated and protected areas.
 As long as emissions can be offset by negative emission technologies and sequestration potentials are not exhausted, limited amounts of fossil oil and gas can still be used as primary energy supply.
 While no assumption about the origin of fossil energy is made, imports of renewables-based products into Europe are not considered.

-The full \textbf{transmission} network for European electricity transport is taken from the electricity-only model version, PyPSA-Eur,\cite{horschPyPSAEurOpen2018} and is clustered down to 181 representative regions based on the methodology used in Hörsch and Brown\cite{Hoersch2017} and Frysztacki et al.~\cite{frysztackiStrongEffect2021}.
+The full \textbf{transmission} network for European electricity transport is taken from the electricity-only model version, PyPSA-Eur,\cite{horschPyPSAEurOpen2018} and is clustered down to 181 representative regions based on the k-means network clustering methodology used in Hörsch and Brown\cite{Hoersch2017} and Frysztacki et al.~\cite{frysztackiStrongEffect2021}.
 This level of aggregation reflects, at the upper end, the computational limit to solve a temporally resolved sector-coupled energy system optimisation problem and, at the lower end, the requirements to preserve the most important transmission corridors that cause bottlenecks and limit the system integration of renewables.
+The impacts of spatial aggregation are evaluated in \cref{sec:si:sensitivity-space}.
 Power flows are modelled using a cycle-based load flow linearization from Hörsch et al.~\cite{horschLinearOptimal2018} that significantly improves computational performance.
+The power flow linearisation implies that no transmission losses are considered.
 Hydrogen pipeline flows assume a simple transport model.
 This means that while incoming and outbound flows must balance for each region and pipes can transport hydrogen only within their capacity limits, no further physical gaseous flow constraints are applied.
 The potential for gas pipeline retrofitting is estimated based on consolidated network data from the SciGRID\_gas project \cite{plutaSciGRIDGas2022a} such that for every unit of gas pipeline decommissioned, 60\% of its capacity becomes available for hydrogen transport.\cite{gasforclimateEuropeanHydrogen2020}